A number of features supported by other storage engines are not

 NDB tables.
-Trying to use any of these features in MySQL Cluster does not cause errors in or of itself; however, errors may occur in applications that expects the features to be supported or enforced.
+Trying to use any of these features in NDB Cluster does not cause errors in or of itself; however, errors may occur in applications that expects the features to be supported or enforced.
 Statements

 Foreign key constraints.
-Prior to MySQL Cluster NDB 7.3, the foreign key construct is ignored, just as it is by

-MyISAMtables.
-Foreign keys are supported in MySQL Cluster NDB 7.3 and later.
+Prior to NDB Cluster 7.3, the foreign key construct is ignored, just as it is by MyISAMtables.
+Foreign keys are supported in NDB Cluster 7.3 and later.

 Index prefixes.
 Prefixes on indexes are not supported for